 Note: With the purchase of a PN: 800L Plating Cell there is a PN: 404 Submersible Pump included in the price.

 7. Bath temperature control.

-The heater (PN: 3046) controls the bath temperature ±2°F for most commonly used applications at a given setting.
-Precise temperature control to ± 0.5°F is attainable with the use of the Electronic Temperature Controller LCD-111000-000, a Class A digital apparatus (PN: 590TC).
+The heater (PN: 3046) is used to control the bath temperature.
+Precise temperature control to ± 2°F is attainable with the use of the Electronic Temperature Controller LCD-111000-000, a Class A digital apparatus (PN: 590TC).

 8. Test strip and anode considerations see below table: